Inverted Jenny: A famous stamp

 In April 2016, a third stamp from the stolen McCoy block turned up for auction at the Spink USA auction house.
 The seller was a British citizen in his 20s who claimed to have inherited it from his grandfather and knew little about the stamp's provenance.
 Examination revealed that the stamp came from position 76 in the pane of 100.
 The American Philatelic Research Library said it will work to take possession of the stamp once an FBI investigation is complete and other legal matters settled.
 The only stamp that remains missing is position 66.

 Philatelic forgers have mutilated at least four additional Inverted Jennys, (positions 4, 5, 6 and 8) disfiguring them with false perforations at the top (these were copies from the first horizontal row of the sheet, all of which originally had a straight edge at the top.
 The spurious perforations on position 4 have been trimmed away, but traces of them are still discernable along the narrow margin that remains).

 In 2019, the 31-year-old musician son of "Bond King" Bill Gross auctioned off a set of five highly valued stamps, including an Inverted Jenny, for a total of $1.9 million, against his father's wishes.
 His father reportedly claims that he himself gave each of his three kids some priceless "Jennys" seven years earlier, on the condition that his grandchildren ultimately inherit them.
-The most recent sale was in March 2020, when a Jenny (position 95) was sold to collector Trevor Fried in Fort Lauderdale, Florida.
+A more recent sale was in March 2020, when a Jenny (position 95) was sold to collector Trevor Fried in Fort Lauderdale, Florida.